benoitespinola/geocomputing/pouta/geonode/installing_geonode_2.8_dev_ubuntu.md

 ## Packages Installation
-The part follows the http://docs.geonode.org/en/master/tutorials/install_and_admin/geonode_install/install_geonode_application.html#packages-installation instructions.
+This part follows the http://docs.geonode.org/en/master/tutorials/install_and_admin/geonode_install/install_geonode_application.html#packages-installation instructions.

 This part goes quite well by simply following the oficial documentation.
-Run these commands manually one by one, see comments below for information.
+Run these commands manually one by one, see comments along with the commands for more details.

 ```
 sudo apt-get update